makandra/capybara-lockstep/README.md

 end
 ```

-Note that you may still force synchronization by calling `Capybara::Lockstep.synchronize` manually.
+In the `:manual` mode you may still force synchronization by calling `Capybara::Lockstep.synchronize` manually.

 To completely disable synchronization: